Philippe Smit: Exhibitions and critical reception

 Smit’s first public exhibition took place in 1916 at the Larensche Kunsthandel in Amsterdam, featuring 38 works.
 Art critic Anton Zelling praised the poetic and spiritual qualities of his pastels in De Hofstad, writing that Smit’s works "unite music, poetry, and religion."

 In 1920, the Kunsthandel De Hem in Laren hosted his second solo exhibition, where critic Kasper Niehaus highlighted his technical skill and his ability to elevate natural forms without compromising realism.
 In Het Getij (1922), Niehaus described Smit as a rare talent, "still too little known."

 In 1923, a solo exhibition was held at Atelier De Sparren in Laren.
 This marked the peak of his visibility in the Netherlands, culminating in a group exhibition organized by art dealer Jacques Goudstikker in Amsterdam in 1933.

 In February 1948, shortly before his death, Smit exhibited for the first time in France at the Galerie Pierre Maures in Paris.
 More than thirty works were presented.

 Posthumous exhibitions followed in the United States, including a major retrospective in 1957 at the Michele and Donald D’Amour Museum of Fine Arts in Springfield, organized by Theodore Pitcairn.
 His collection was also shown at the Philadelphia Museum of Art in 1960.
+From 10 February to 10 May 2026, the Musée d'Orsay presented the three recently acquired pastels as part of an exhibition display entitled Northern Light: Scandinavian and Dutch Drawings from the Musée d'Orsay.